 - 1.1 Councillors have received progress and delivery reports since 2012.
 They have sought to give councillors information on how the council is performing through its services, project delivery and finances.
-This has given councillors the opportunities to question officers on performance and ensure that any rectification measures proposed to remedy poor performance are sufficient to tackle the issues identified. - 1.2 This report is about the services the council is delivering in order to meet the objectives it has set itself in the corporate plan. - 1.3 For clarity and in order to comply with the council's project management requirements only those projects which are in the "delivery stage" will be reported through this mechanism. - 1.4 In addition from time to time projects are rescoped and their timelines altered during the delivery phase.
-That can mean that their status can change.
-Where this happens when a project was red in a previous progress and delivery report (at significant risk of not delivering either to the timetable or within budget) this will be report to members through this mechanism.
-Together with an explanation of why the project has been rescoped and new time lines set.
+This has given councillors the opportunities to question officers on performance and ensure that any rectification measures proposed to remedy poor performance are sufficient to tackle the issues identified. - 1.2 This report is about the services the council is delivering in order to meet the objectives it has set itself in the corporate plan. - 1.3 For clarity this report will provide information on those services that are either performing below their target level or have exceeded the performance expected of them.
+This will be done within certain tolerance levels therefore services which are just below their target performance will not be reported at this stage, but will be monitoring through the council's services leadership team.
+Generally explanations and rectifications are given where an aspect of a service is performing below the required standard. - 1.4 In addition the report will contain information on services which were included in the last period's exceptions report, but have subsequently improved to the extent that they are not included in this report.
+This is to demonstrate to members that remedial measures which have been put in place are working.